Boeing to resell some 737 MAXs built for Chinese airlines

 “But you can’t wait forever,” Calhoun added.
 “You’ve got to move them and there is a big market.”

-At the California conference, CFO West said the decision to begin to resell some of the jets built for China was not taken lightly.
+At the California conference, West said the decision to begin to resell some of the jets built for China was not taken lightly.

 “These customers are incredibly important.
 We’re celebrating 50 years in China.
 It’s an important market,” West said.
 “But we’ve deferred this decision long, and now we have to think about investors.”